Pianist-composer Phil Orr improvises a life in music aimed at growing the art, the artists, and the audiences

 © Philip Orr

-Already an adept whistler and boy soprano in church, he began at age 7 to add weekly studies year-by-year at the Neighborhood Music School in New Haven: piano (William Duffy); oboe (Salvatore Amato); Orff & theory classes; Baroque Orchestra (Grace Feldman); and Classical Orchestra (Michael Mennone).
-From junior high through high school he sequentially taught himself bassoon, SiSATB recorders, SATB saxophones and double bass, performing in all the school’s ensembles.
+Pianist/composer/arranger/conductor/educator Philip Orr is all about music, for himself and for others.
+Guided by a precocious ear through his father’s vast record collection, his mother’s classical piano playing, and the musical variety found on broadcast television of the 1950s–60s, Orr was already an adept whistler and boy soprano at 7 when he began adding weekly studies year-by-year at the Neighborhood Music School in New Haven: piano (William Duffy); oboe (Salvatore Amato); Orff & theory classes; Baroque Orchestra (Grace Feldman); and Classical Orchestra (Michael Mennone).
+From junior high through high school he sequentially taught himself bassoon, SiSATB recorders, SATB saxophones, and double bass, performing in all the school’s ensembles.
 Fairfield, CT music educators Wayne Hiller, Frank Furman, and Ken Dunbar provided quantities of useful guidance and generous leeway for experimentation, from instrumental doubling, to excerpt hearings, to conducting opportunities.
 Extracurricularly, Orr studied cornet and trumpet with Dick Fortino, studied jazz piano & theory with John Mehegan, led his own rehearsal big-band, performed in college and community theater pits, and contributed charts, piano, trumpet and mellophone work to the University of Bridgeport Jazz Ensemble under Neil Slater.

 Tours of the US, Canada & the Bahamas followed high school immediately, as accompanist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
 A year of composition at Manhattan School of Music (Giampaolo Bracali) and gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis and many other NYC-area jazz players filled in around tours.